buzz/mediainfo.js/examples/angular/README.md

 ## WASM module

-Add `MediaInfoModule.wasm` to the `assets` section in the options of the build target in your `angular.json`.
+The `MediaInfoModule.wasm` file is copied during build using `assets` configuration.

 ```json
 "assets": [